jaateixeira/ScrapLogGit2Net/README.md

 `python3 scrapLog.py  -r test-data/tensorFlowGitLog-first-trimester-2024.IN
 ```

-By default, you get a "NetworkFile.graphML" file capturing the social network.
+By default, and all goes well, you get a "NetworkFile.graphML" file prefixed with the data input filename (e.g., tensorFlowGitLog-first-trimester-2024.IN.NetworkFile.graphMK) capturing the social network.
 Congrats.
 You collected social network data ready for analysis.